 truck maintenance

 The last mile is a critical and complex link in the supply chain, with deliveries typically taking place in urban, suburban and residential areas.
 Trucks must navigate tight corners and make frequent stops, often while having strict time constraints.
-At the same time, they need to maximize payload and fuel economy, so spec’ing the right equipment is critical.
+At the same time, they need to maximize payload and fuel economy, so spec’ing quality equipment is critical.

 Vehicle load demands have significantly increased over the last several years and will continue to grow as vehicle technology improves.
 In today’s vehicles, batteries are powering essential safety technology, electronic control units that control the engine and transmission, lighting systems and more, making battery performance critical.